From 1st January 2021 the rules has changed for EU citizens visiting, working or studying in the UK.!

 Newcomers need to apply for a Work Visa or in some cases a Student Visa.

 Driving with a foreign driving licence in the UK.
 See if you need to register, exchange or apply for a new UK licence.
 Driving with an EU category A and B Driving Licence.
 Conditions for driving with an EU category C,D, E driving licence in the UK.

-Along with your driving licence, you might also need an International Driving Permit (IDP), this is an official multi-language translation of your driving licence, even though if your licence is also in English.
-If you are required, but you don’t have one, it would be the same penalty as driving without a driving licence.
-To be on the safe side, it is better to get one anyway.
-It doesn’t cost a lot, around $20 USD, $25 CAD, (£5.50 GBP for UK drivers) etc. You need to apply in the country where your driving licence was issued.
+Along with your driving licence, it is usefull to get an International Driving Permit (IDP), this is an official multi-language translation of your driving licence, if your licence is not in English.
+Although it is not mandatory in the UK.
+You can apply for one in the country where your driving licence was issued.
 Use government bodies or official authorities e.g: some automobile club associations (AA) are authorised to issue IDPs.
 Be aware of scams selling fake IDPs.
-For more info visit www.internationaldrivingpermit.org.

 If you have a USA or any non-EU driving licence that not listed below, you can drive up to 12 months, after that you should apply for a new UK driving licence by taking theory and practical tests.

 If you have a driving licence from Andorra, Australia, Barbados, British Virgin Islands, Canada, Faroe Islands, Falkland Islands, Gibraltar, Hong Kong, Japan, Monaco, New Zealand, Republic of Korea, Singapore, South Africa, Switzerland or Zimbabwe, you can drive for up to 5 years with your licence, but you will need to exchange it between 12 months and 5 years of becoming a resident in the UK.

 EU driving licence